Advertisement

 We carefully vet all products and services featured on mindbodygreen using our commerce guidelines.
 Our selections are never influenced by the commissions earned from our links.

 Climate change, habitat loss, and pesticide use continue to threaten pollinators1, and, by extension, the health of the natural world.
-In honor of Pollinator Week, today we're sharing a few ways to design a wildlife-friendly yard that helps them bounce back:
+Today we're sharing a few ways to design a wildlife-friendly yard that helps them bounce back:

 1.